apinf/platform/roadmap.md

 - Improved monetization
 - Continue Proxy 42 integration

 Long term goals can be a bit illusive, so we keep those high level.
+Some of those Medium term goals have been worked on outside the scope of a component development.

 If you have any questions about roadmap or other things here, do give us a ping here or email: info@apinf.io